BrowserStackCE/browserstack-examples-cucumber-testng/README.md

 ## Generating Allure Reports

-- Generate Report using the following command: `mvn allure:generate`
-- Serve the Allure report on a server: `mvn allure:serve`
+- Serve the Allure report on a server: `allure serve allure-results`

 ## Addtional Resources